 Peterson liked the idea and told Goggin he’d think it over.
 Then Goggin hit the ex-big-league-catcher-turned-executive with a potential deal-breaker, informing Peterson that it would “cost him.”
 Surprised at Goggin’s spunk, Peterson asked him to explain.
 “I don’t own a catcher’s mitt,” Goggin said.
 “You guys don’t pay me a lot of money, but I’ll go do it if you guys will buy me two catchers mitts.”
 Unable to resist, the deal was done — and it turned out to be a boon to Goggin’s hopes to make it to the majors.
 He excelled at catcher with Waterbury in 1971, hitting .311 and making the Eastern League All-Star squad.
 He was called up to Triple-A Charleston, where he continued to play well.
 Goggin followed that campaign with an even better season at Charleston in 1972, finishing second to Dwight Evans in voting for the International League MVP award.
 With that, Goggin’s long struggle was complete — he’d been informed that he was being called up to join the Pirates for the remainder of the big-league regular season.

 Goggin joined the Pirates on September 8, 1972.
 The ballclub was in Montreal for a four-game series with the Expos, beginning with a twin-bill that day.
 Goggin made his big-league debut in the nightcap, drawing a walk while pinch-hitting for Dave Giusti in extra innings.
-With the Pirates fighting for the N.L.
+With the Pirates trying to clinch the N.L.
 East title, Goggin’s appearances were limited to just two more pinch-hitting assignments over the next few weeks.
-He’d been retired both times — a grounder to second and a fly ball to center.
+He’d been retired both times — a fly ball to center and a grounder to second.
 The Pirates clinched the division on September 21 with a 6-2 victory over the Mets at Shea Stadium, and little more than a week later Goggin’s rookie storyline would mesh forever with Clemente.
 “We were getting ready to play the Mets at Three Rivers Stadium,” Goggin remembered.
 “I was sitting on the bench when someone came up and told me that I’d better go look at the lineup.
 I looked and saw that I was starting the game at second base and batting leadoff.
 I went over and talked to Bill Virdon, the manager, and he said, ‘Yeah, I’m sorry.
 You’ve been sitting there for a month and I wasn’t able to use you because of the division.
 But we’ve clinched now, and I wanted to get you in a game.’”

 Despite the fact that the game was meaningless in the now wrapped-up N.L.
 East, it had huge significance for another reason.
-Clemente had collected hit number 2,999 in the previous day’s 1-0 loss to the Mets, so this game left him perched at the precipice of hit number 3,000.
+Clemente had collected hit number 2,999 two days earlier, so this game left him perched at the precipice of hit number 3,000.
 He was just the 11th big leaguer to be in such rarefied air.
 “It was a big game because Roberto was playing right field, and he had 2,999 hits,” Goggin said.
 “And I had zero hits.
-But my first time up I got a hit off John Matlack.
+But my first time up I got a hit off Jon Matlack.
 The Mets rightfielder came in and got it on one hop and threw it in to second base.
 This was before the time of all the high-tech stuff, but we had a Jumbotron screen up there.
 At that moment, they put up a caricature of my face along with the message, ‘That was Chuck Goggin’s first major-league hit!’
 Doug Harvey was umping at second and he saw it.
 He said, ‘Time out!
 Let me see that ball.’
 He got the ball and flipped it to me, saying, ‘I thought you might like this.’
 I thanked him very much, and I still have the ball.
 It’s in a little ball holder right alongside my baseball card.”

 Following his big hit, Goggin stood at first, hoping to still be on base when Clemente batted from the number-three slot.
 “My hope was that Roberto would get his 3,000th hit while I was on base,” Goggin explained, “because I thought it might be televised everywhere and somebody might get a chance to see me.”
 Goggin’s hopes were dashed, however, when Rennie Stennett, the number two hitter, slapped into a double play.
 In any case, it turned out to be a moot point when Clemente followed Stennett by striking out, thereby failing to collect hit number 3,000.
 Picking up the storyline a short time later, Goggin said, “So the game progressed, and I got up to bat again with two out in the bottom of the third.
 Well, I got another base hit off Matlack.
 Once again, I was hoping to still be on base when Roberto came up with a chance to hit number 3,000.
 But Stennett hit a grounder to short, which forced me for the last out of the inning, leaving Roberto in the on-deck circle.
 As fate would have it, Roberto led off the next inning by hitting a double.
 So it didn’t work out that I was on base when he got it, but I was very happy for him nonetheless.”